JohnCenaCollective/STO-Academy-Build-Bot/README.md

 Next, `settings.json`.
 Edit `app_id` to match ID of the aplication you set up on reddit.

 Last, `config.json`.
 It contains a variety of configuration options, although for now this is just Discord logging settings.
-It is pretty straightforward. `use_discord` defines whether to output data to discord, `discord_ip` and `discord_port` define where is the Discord logger running.
+It is pretty straightforward. `use_discord` defines whether to output data to discord, `discord_ip` and `discord_port` define where is the [Discord Logger](https://github.com/Emzi0767/Discord-Logger) running.

 ###SETTING UP A SCRIPT TO RUN THE BOT